Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 05.05.15 11:26

-Biography Adele
+Biography of Adele

-in love with soul
+In love with soul

-It all started with social media
+It all started with social networks

 After graduating from school, the girl quite easily became a student at the London School of Performing Arts (once it was the alma mater of Leona Lewis and Amy Winehouse).
 Immediately after graduation, Adele posted two songs of her own composition on one of the online art sites.
 Later, she introduced Internet users to new compositions through the MySpace social network.
-The number of fans of the young singer grew, she soon signed her first contract, and in October 2007, Adele made her debut with the single "Hometown Glory" (a few months later it was used in the cult youth show "Skins", and he entered the UK Top 40).
+The number of fans of the young singer grew, she soon signed her first contract, and in October 2007 Adele made her debut with the single “Hometown Glory” (a few months later it was used in the cult youth show Skins, and it entered the UK Top 40).

-The first award in Adele's biography was the Brit Awards Critics' Choice Award given to newcomers (who did not have time to release the album).
+The first award in Adele’s biography was the “Brit Awards Critics" Choice Award given to newcomers (who did not have time to release an album).
 But the album was not slow to appear.
-Named very no wonder ("19"), the disc went on sale in early 2008, immediately began to lead in the national tops and in a month turned out to be platinum.
+Named very unsurprisingly (“19”), the disc went on sale in early 2008, immediately began to lead in the national tops and a month later it turned out to be platinum.

-Broke the Beatles record
+Repeated the Beatles' record

 Victorious "Skyfall"

-Seductive "chubby"
+Seductive chick

 Adele Laurie Blue Adkins was born on May 5, 1988 in a place called Tottenham...
 Read all

-The composition received rave reviews from the vast majority of British music critics.
-It was this song that allowed Adele to take first place in the prestigious BBC the Sound of 2008 music list, and also win the Critics' Choice nomination at the 2008 BRIT Awards, ahead of her closest competitor in the person of Duffy.
-The album's second track was "Chasing Pavements", which opened at number two on the UK Singles Chart.
+The composition received rave reviews from an overwhelming number of British music critics.
+It was this song that allowed Adele to take first place in the prestigious “BBC the Sound of 2008” music list, and also to win the “Critics’ Choice” nomination at the “BRIT Awards 2008”, ahead of her closest competitor in the person of Duffy.
+The second song on the album was “Chasing Pavements”, which started at number two on the UK Singles Chart.

-At the 51st Grammy Awards, Adele wins two prestigious nominations at once: Best New Artist and Best Female Pop Vocal.
+At the 51st Grammy ceremony, Adele wins in two prestigious categories at once: “Best New Artist” and “Best Female Pop Vocal.”

 After such a resounding victory, an equally worthy continuation followed, in the form of the second single, the song “Someone Like You”.

-But much more shock for all music lovers was the success of the third single, the song "Set Fire to the Rain".
-No official music video was released to support the track, which contributed to an amateur lyric video reaching over 200 million views.
+But a much bigger shock for all music lovers was the success of the third single, the song “Set Fire to the Rain”.
+No official video was released in support of the track, which contributed to the amateur video with the lyrics gaining over 200 million views.
 The song easily topped the music charts in seven countries.
-Given the zero promotion of the track, it's just incredible.
-She also soared to the top of the good old "Billboard Hot 100".
-The total sales of the song amounted to more than 4 million copies, which allowed her to become one of the best-selling songs in 2011.
-In November of that year, YouTube channel VEVO posted a video of Adele performing "Set Fire to The Rain" live as part of the "Live at The Royal Albert Hall" concert.
-This video has received 40 million views to date.
+Considering the zero promotion of the track, it’s simply incredible.
+She also soared to the top of the good old Billboard Hot 100.
+Total sales of the song amounted to more than 4 million copies, which allowed it to become one of the best-selling songs in 2011.
+In November of that year, YouTube channel VEVO posted a video of Adele performing “Set Fire to The Rain” live at the Live at The Royal Albert Hall concert.
+Views of this video to date amount to 40 million.

 And the composition “Turning Tables” managed to become “platinum” in Italy, as well as “gold” in the USA and Canada.

-That evening, the performer once again performed her biggest hit, the song “Rolling In the Deep”.
+That evening, the performer once again performed her biggest hit, the song “Rolling In the Deep.”

-At fourteen, according to other sources, at thirteen, Adele successfully passed the audition and entered the prestigious London School for Performing Arts & Technology (BRIT School), where education was free.
+At fourteen, or according to other sources, at thirteen, Adele successfully passed the audition and entered the prestigious London School for Performing Arts & Technology (BRIT School), where education was free.

 In May 2006, a friend of Adele posted three recordings of the singer on the Internet.
-The compositions were noticed by employees of the record label XL Recordings, which published albums by such bands as Radiohead, Dizzee Rascal and M.I.A. ,.
+The compositions were noticed by employees of the record label XL Recordings, which published albums by such groups as Radiohead, Dizzee Rascal and M.I.A. ,.
 Representatives of the company contacted Adele through her page on the MySpace social network and offered her a contract, which the singer signed at the end of 2006.

-In March of the same 2008, during a short tour of the US and Canada, Adele signed a contract with the American record company Columbia Records, and in May went on a world tour called "An Evening with Adele".
+In March of the same 2008, during a short tour of the United States and Canada, Adele signed a contract with the American record company Columbia Records, and in May went on a world tour called “An Evening with Adele”.
 In July, her single "Hometown Glory" was re-released by XL Recordings.

 Best of the day

-On October 18, 2008, Adele made a musical guest appearance on NBC's Saturday Night Live, where she performed the songs "Chasing Pavements" and "Cold Shoulder".
-The program, which was attended by Republican Vice Presidential candidate Sarah Palin, was watched by 17 million people, and it was the largest simultaneous audience for a telecast in the last 14 years.
-Thanks to the appearance of the singer in the show, her album "19", which had not previously been very popular in the United States, immediately topped the iTunes hit parade and entered the top five best-selling in the Amazon.com online store.
-Later, Adele herself expressed her gratitude to Sarah Palin for the fact that thanks to her she was able to expand her audience so significantly in the United States.
+On October 18, 2008, Adele appeared as a musical guest on the comedy show "Saturday Night Live" on the American television channel NBC, where she performed the songs "Chasing Pavements" and "Cold Shoulder".
+The program, which featured Republican vice presidential candidate Sarah Palin, was watched by 17 million people, the largest concurrent audience for a telecast in 14 years.
+Thanks to the singer’s appearance on the show, her album “19,” which had not previously enjoyed much popularity in the United States, immediately topped the iTunes chart and entered the top five best-selling albums on the Amazon.com online store.
+Later, Adele herself expressed gratitude to Sarah Palin for the fact that, thanks to her, she was able to so significantly expand her audience in the United States.

-On December 3, 2008, Adele was nominated for the US Recording Academy Grammy Awards in the Record of the Year, Song of the Year, Best Female Pop Vocal Performance and Debut of the Year categories.
-As a result, on February 8, 2009, at the Grammy Awards in Los Angeles, she was awarded the award as the best pop singer, in addition, she was awarded as the debutante of the year.
-In January 2009, Adele was nominated for the BRIT Awards in three categories: "Best British Single" ("Chasing pavements"), "Best British Female Artist" and "Best Debut".
+On December 3, 2008, Adele was nominated for a Recording Academy Grammy Award in the categories Record of the Year, Song of the Year, Best Female Pop Vocal Performance and Debut of the Year.
+As a result, on February 8, 2009, at the Grammy Awards in Los Angeles, she was awarded the award for Best Pop Artist, in addition, she was awarded as Debutante of the Year.
+In January 2009, Adele was nominated for the BRIT Awards in three categories: Best British Single (Chasing Pavements), Best British Female Artist and Best Debut.
 However, the victory then went to other performers.

-In November 2011, Adele received three American Music Awards for Best Pop/Rock Female Artist, Best Pop/Rock Album, and Best Adult Music Artist.
-In December, she was named Billboard Musician of the Year, in addition, her "21" was recognized as the best album of the year, and "Rolling in the Deep" - the best song.
-Thus, Adele became the first female musician who managed to take the top positions in three magazine charts at the same time.
+In November 2011, Adele received three American Music Awards in the categories "Best Pop/Rock Female Artist", "Best Pop/Rock Album", and "Best Adult Music Artist".
+In December, she was named Billboard's Musician of the Year, and her "21" was named best album of the year and "Rolling in the Deep" was named best song.
+Thus, Adele became the first female musician who managed to take top positions in three magazine charts simultaneously.

-On February 12, 2012, Adele received six Grammy awards - in all categories where she was nominated.
-At the awards ceremony, the singer performed the song "Rolling in the Deep", which was her first performance since undergoing surgery in November 2011.
-In the same month, she received the BRIT Awards for the album "21", and was also recognized as the "Best Female Artist".
-In May 2012, for "Rolling in the Deep", Adele was awarded the Ivor Novello Awards, which are given in the UK to the best songwriters - in the nominations "Author of the Year", "Best Song Musically and Lyrically", and "Most Performed Song". ".
-In the same month, she received the Billboard Music Awards in 12 nominations, including "Best Artist", "Best Pop Artist", "Best Alternative Song", "Best Pop Album".
+On February 12, 2012, Adele received six Grammy awards - in all categories in which she was nominated.
+At the awards ceremony, the singer performed the song "Rolling in the Deep", which was her first performance after undergoing surgery in November 2011.
+That same month, she won the BRIT Awards for her album 21 and was also named Best Female Artist.
+In May 2012, for "Rolling in the Deep", Adele was awarded the Ivor Novello Awards, which in the UK are awarded to the best songwriters - in the categories "Songwriter of the Year", "Best Song Musically and Lyrically", as well as "Most Performed Song". ".
+That same month, she won 12 Billboard Music Awards, including Top Artist, Top Pop Artist, Top Alternative Song, and Top Pop Album.

-In early 2012, Adele's song "Set Fire to the Rain" topped the US national hit parade - the "hot hundred" of Billboard magazine.
+At the beginning of 2012, Adele’s song “Set Fire to the Rain” topped the US national hit parade - the “hot hundred” of Billboard magazine.

-In 2012, Adele recorded the song "Skyfall" for the soundtrack to another James Bond film called "007: Skyfall".
-For this work, the singer, along with Paul Epworth, was awarded the Golden Globe and Oscar awards in the Best Song category (2013), as well as the Grammy Award in the Best Song Written for Film, Television or Other Visual Performance nomination. » (2014).
+In 2012, Adele recorded the song “Skyfall” for the soundtrack to the next James Bond film called “007: Skyfall.”
+For this work, the singer, along with Paul Epworth, was awarded the Golden Globe and Oscar awards in the category “Best Original Song” (2013), as well as the Grammy Award in the category “Best Song Written for a Motion Picture, Television or Other Visual Performance.” "(2014).

 In 2014, Adele was awarded the Order of the British Empire for her services to the development of culture and art.